Almiraat/goFPU/README.md

 If you are still unsure, feel free to ask for help from myself, Greenhost.
 You can also check a suspicious website with the online scanning engine [VirusTotal](https://www.virustotal.com/gui/home/url).

-Good luck.
-Watch out for phishes :)
+Good luck and watch out for phishes during the holidays :)

 Happy new year,